DamynChipman/DamynChipman/README.md

 - 🆕 Developing a Fast, Scalable, and Direct Elliptic PDE Solver
 - 🌲 Integrating the HPS Method into [`ForestClaw`](http://www.forestclaw.org/ForestClaw/index.html)
 - 🎓 Working on my PhD dissertation (expected graduation: December 2023)
-- 🧑‍🏫 Teaching introductory computation at Boise State University
 - 🧒 Sharing my office space with a toddler
-- 📖 _Dune_ by Frank Herbert
+- 📖 _The Mistborn Trilogy_ by Brandon Sanderson

 ## 📲 Contact me!